AllineedRu/SimpleExecutionLogger/README.md

 	}
 ```

-Now let’s run the application and see what the final log of its execution will look like:
+Now let's run the application and see what the final log of its execution will look like:
 ```
 Hello, I'm in MyAmazingClass!